avajs/ava/docs/recipes/precompiling-with-webpack.md

 ## Precompiling source files with webpack

 The AVA [readme](https://github.com/avajs/ava#transpiling-imported-modules) mentions precompiling your imported modules as an alternative to runtime compilation, but it doesn't explain how.
 This recipe shows how to do this using webpack.
+(This example uses webpack 2.0.)

 ###### webpack.config.js